 Cryogenic deburring uses media as small as 0.006” to get into these hard to reach cross holes.
 Since the parts are frozen by the process, the burrs become heavy and are battered off by the media as it blasts through the part.
 We can get into holes that are 0.015” or larger.

 To learn more about the cryogenic deburring process take a look at deburring process page.
 We would be happy to review some pictures or part drawings for you.
-Send information to email@example.com or call (508) 459-7447.
+Send information to firstname.lastname@example.org or call (508) 459-7447×105.
+If you want to start your no-cost deburring evaluation, please fill out the form below.